jetbrains-academy/javascript-course/Loops/For_in/task.md

 The next loop we'll look at is `for..in`.
-Despite the similarity in the name, it is quite different from the `for` loop.
+Despite the similarity in name, it is quite different from the `for` loop.

 In the [Data Structures lesson](course://Data Structures), we learned how to work with object properties.
 Let's take the object declaration from [this](course://Data Structures/Working with properties) example: